 Looking out to sea we enjoyed stunning vistas to Hamnavoe to the east, Fitful to the south and Sandsound to the north.
 This is an area that I hear about every summer as dad makes his annual pilgrimage to the Haddock Sands in search of – yes, you guessed it – haddock.

 Arriving back at The Taing at tea time, and with the evening sun shining in on the valley, lighting up the faces of the daffodils that lined the roadsides and verges, I couldn’t resist the pull of the ocean.
 The low light creating shimmering prisms on the turquoise sea was too tempting.
-So despite the cool April temperatures, I put on my wetsuit and splatched into the sea (anyone who saw my Instagram stories will have seen this graceless approach, and it is highlighted here).
+So despite the cool April temperatures, I put on my wetsuit and splatched into the sea.

 Curry for tea, and a quick cycle, which was cut short when I realised that actually my legs were pretty done in after all the walking.
 (Not from the snorkelling as I really just floated like a selkie until the cold water seeped into my hood and gave me brain freeze).

 As the sun set, we listened to the gentle hush as the waves washed up the beach.
 A soothing melody as I lay in bed beside two weary bairns on the cusp of sleep; sitting on the edge of a dream.
 It’s in moments of calm reflection like these that I’m able to really count my blessings, and appreciate the wonders of where we live.